 Warning: A non-numeric value encountered in /home/tactica1/public_html/wp-content/themes/planetshine-goodgame/theme/includes/vc-blocks/review-summary.php on line 94

 - The amount of tutorials available allowing you to practice with newer and powerful cards without having to buy them.

-- The game is updated frequently for an online only multiplayer game definitely getting your money's worth.
+- The game is updated frequently for an online only multiplayer game with many special events and giveaways.